 longer it takes to get osteoporosis.
 Although osteoporosis can occur in men, it

 is most common in women older than age 65.

-If your bone density is
+If your bone

 There are several different ways to measure